The-going/evlproject/content/pipeline/usage/synthetic.md

 {{% notice tip %}}
-Assuming that no interrupt may be pending in the event log for the head stage at the time this code runs, the second method relies on the invariant that in a pipeline interrupt model, IRQs pending for the root stage will have to wait for the head stage to quiesce before they can be handled.
-Therefore, it is pointless to check for synchronizing the interrupts pending for the root stage from the head stage, which the `irq_pipeline_inject()` service would do systematically.
+Assuming that no interrupt may be pending in the event log for the oob stage at the time this code runs, the second method relies on the invariant that in a pipeline interrupt model, IRQs pending for the in-band stage will have to wait for the oob stage to quiesce before they can be handled.
+Therefore, it is pointless to check for synchronizing the interrupts pending for the in-band stage from the oob stage, which the `irq_pipeline_inject()` service would do systematically.
-`irq_post_inband()` simply marks the event as pending in the event log of the root stage for the current CPU, then returns.
-This event would be played as a result of synchronizing the log automatically when the current CPU switches back to the root stage.
+`irq_post_inband()` simply marks the event as pending in the event log of the in-band stage for the current CPU, then returns.
+This event would be played as a result of synchronizing the log automatically when the current CPU switches back to the in-band stage.
 {{% /notice %}}

-It is also valid to post a synthetic interrupt to be handled on the root stage from an in-band context, using `irq_pipeline_inject()`.
-In such a case, the normal rules of interrupt delivery apply, depending on the state of the [virtual interrupt disable flag]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}) for the root stage: the IRQ is immediately delivered, with the call to `irq_pipeline_inject()` returning only after the handler has run.
+It is also valid to post a synthetic interrupt to be handled on the in-band stage from an in-band context, using `irq_pipeline_inject()`.
+In such a case, the normal rules of interrupt delivery apply, depending on the state of the [virtual interrupt disable flag]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}) for the in-band stage: the IRQ is immediately delivered, with the call to `irq_pipeline_inject()` returning only after the handler has run.

 ## Triggering out-of-band execution of a synthetic interrupt handler

-Conversely, the execution of `sirq_handler()` on the head stage can be triggered from the in-band context as follows:
+Conversely, the execution of `sirq_handler()` on the oob stage can be triggered from the in-band context as follows:

 ```markdown
 	irq_pipeline_inject(sirq);
 ```

-Since the head stage has precedence over the root stage for execution of any pending event, this IRQ is immediately delivered, with the call to `irq_pipeline_inject()` returning only after the handler has run.
+Since the oob stage has precedence over the in-band stage for execution of any pending event, this IRQ is immediately delivered, with the call to `irq_pipeline_inject()` returning only after the handler has run.

-It is also valid to post a synthetic interrupt to be handled on the head stage from an out-of-band context, using `irq_pipeline_inject()`.
-In such a case, the normal rules of interrupt delivery apply, depending on the state of the virtual interrupt disable flag [for the head stage]({{%relref "pipeline/usage/interrupt_protection.md#head-stall-flag" %}}).
+It is also valid to post a synthetic interrupt to be handled on the oob stage from an out-of-band context, using `irq_pipeline_inject()`.
+In such a case, the normal rules of interrupt delivery apply, depending on the state of the virtual interrupt disable flag [for the oob stage]({{%relref "pipeline/usage/interrupt_protection.md#head-stall-flag" %}}).

 {{% notice note %}}
-Calling `irq_post_oob(sirq)` from the root stage to trigger an out-of-band event is most often not the right way to do this, because this service would not synchronize the interrupt log before returning.
-In other words, the `sirq` event would still be pending for the head stage despite the fact that it should have preempted the root stage before returning to the caller.
+Calling `irq_post_oob(sirq)` from the in-band stage to trigger an out-of-band event is most often not the right way to do this, because this service would not synchronize the interrupt log before returning.
+In other words, the `sirq` event would still be pending for the oob stage despite the fact that it should have preempted the in-band stage before returning to the caller.
 {{% /notice %}}